trnhokhai/E-commerce-Customer-Churn-Prediction-Segmentation-Python-ML/README.md

 # Check for duplicate rows
 check_dup = df.duplicated().sum()
 ```
-Aftering checkeing for duplicate rows in the dataset and found that there were no duplicate entries.
+No duplicate customer records were found, confirming that each row represents a unique customer.

 **Cleaning & Standardizing Categorical Values**

-# Standardize categorical values for consistency
+**Standardize categorical values for consistency**
 [In 5]
 ```python
 df['PreferredPaymentMode'] = df['PreferredPaymentMode'].replace({